What is Citizen Science?

 Check out some of the highlights we observed in 2022!

-- Hundreds of thousands of photos of wildlife have been captured by remote cameras located in Calgary’s park.
+• Since 2017, hundreds of thousands of photos of wildlife have been captured by remote cameras located in Calgary’s natural areas.

-- See which species are using City parks and where based on results from the first year of monitoring (May 2017 to April 2018).
+• See which species are using City parks and where based on results from 5 years of monitoring (May 2017 to May 2022).

 May Flower Count(annual event - last weekend of May)